apache/arrow/docs/source/format/Columnar.rst

 same value, called runs.
 Each run is represented as a value, and an integer describing how often this value is repeated.

 Any array can be run-length encoded.
-A run-length encoded array has a single buffer holding a signed 32-bit integer for each run.
-The actual values are held in a child array, which is just a regular array.
+A run-length encoded array has no buffers by itself, but has two child arrays.
+The first one holds a signed 32-bit integer for each run.
+The actual values of each run are held the second child array.

-The values in the parent array buffer represent the length of each run.
-They do not hold the length of the respective run directly, but the accumulated length of all runs from the first to the current one.
+The values in the first child array represent the length of each run.
+They do not hold the length of the respective run directly, but the accumulated length of all runs from the first to the current one, i.e. the logical index where the current run ends.
 This allows relatively efficient random access from a logical index using binary search.
 The length of an individual run can be determined by subtracting two adjacent values.

 A run has to have a length of at least 1.
-This means the values in the accumulated run lengths buffer are all positive and in strictly ascending order.
+This means the values in the run ends array all positive and in strictly ascending order.
+A run end cannot be null.

-An accumulated run length cannot be null, therefore the parent array has no validity buffer.

 As an example, you could have the following data: ::